clu-ling/logx-reader/docs/dev/developing.md

 This rule finds all words whose lemma is "risk" and if followed by "of" labels the sequence as a trigger of a `RiskOf` event, which is given a `type` defined by the dependency relation "nmod_of."
 In the provided example "spoilage" would be labeled as the `type` of the `RiskOf` event.

 !!! note
-    When the rules are run on text, a JSON file of `labeled mentions` is generated.
-Mentions are the matches found by the rules within the text, and the labels are included in a heiarchy defined in the `Taxomony`.
+    When the rules are run on text, a JSON file of labeled `mentions` is generated.
+Mentions are the matches found by the rules within the text, and the labels are included in a heiarchy defined in the `Taxonomy`.

 ## Taxonomy